Hoodoo Mountain: Eruptive periods

 The fourth eruptive period 54,000 years ago produced a subaerially erupted sequence of up to five stacked lava flows on the north–central and southwestern flanks.
 Individual flows vary from 10 to 30 m thick and are separated by 1 to 10 m of lava breccia, giving the sequence a total thickness of around 200 m.
-The lava flows do not appear to have interacted with glacial ice, suggesting at least the upper flanks of Hoodoo Mountain were ice-free at the time of their eruption.
+The lava flows do not appear to have interacted with glacial ice, suggesting that at least the upper flanks of Hoodoo Mountain were ice-free at the time of their eruption.
 Columnar joints more than 1 m thick characterize these flows.

 After a period of eruptions showing no apparent evidence for ice interaction, subglacial eruptions resumed between 54,000–30,000 years ago, signalling the build-up of regional ice levels.
 This fifth eruptive period occurred in two stages.
 The first stage took place between 54,000–40,000 years ago when the overriding glacial ice was possibly more than 2 km thick.
 Isolated vents produced a wide variety of volcanic deposits extensively distributed around the entire summit region.
 This includes subglacially erupted lava lobes and domes, as well as ice-chilled breccia and hyaloclastite, which form a 400 m thick volcanic unit.
 The second stage between 40,000–30,000 years ago was characterized by fissure-fed eruptions beneath relatively thin ice cover.
 These eruptions produced a roughly 30 to 50 m thick unit of lava flows, lava lobes and breccia on the north–central, northwestern and western flanks of Hoodoo Mountain.

 The sixth and final eruptive period began 10,000–9,000 years ago with the eruption of 5 to 10 m thick phonolitic lava flows from vents near the summit.
-They travelled down the north–central, northwestern, southeastern and southwestern flanks of Hoodoo Mountain without encountering any glacial ice, suggesting the flows were erupted subaerially after the regional ice had disappeared from lower elevations.
+They travelled down the north–central, northwestern, southeastern and southwestern flanks of Hoodoo Mountain without encountering any glacial ice, suggesting that the flows were erupted subaerially after the regional ice had disappeared from lower elevations.
 Lava flows on the north–central flank display radially-oriented cooling joints.
 The Northwest Flow travelled about 3 km down slope and partially covers cliffs at the base of Hoodoo Mountain.
 Lava flows on the southeastern flank drape down 50 m high cliffs and extend into the Twin Glacier valley where they spread out into a broad terminal lobe.
 The Southwest Flow travelled about 3 km down slope to near the Hoodoo River.
 These lava flows are considered by the Smithsonian Institution's Global Volcanism Program to have been erupted in 7050 BCE.
 However, the Southwest Flow may be much younger as age estimates of more than 180 years have been obtained from tree-ring dating on living trees.
 This lava flow has also not undergone erosion and it still attains its original characteristics even though it is very easily broken.
 These observations have been taken to indicate a very recent origin, possibly not more than a few hundred years old.